NucleusEngineering/serverless/.journey/00-run.neos.md

 ![Cloud Run container lifecycle and CPU throttling](https://cloud.google.com/static/run/docs/images/run-cpu-allocation.svg)

 Deploy a new revision using the [Cloud Run section in the Google Cloud Console](https://console.cloud.google.com/run/deploy/europe-north1/server) and **enable Startup CPU boost**.

+While you are in the Google Cloud Console, have a look at [the metrics section of your service](https://console.cloud.google.com/run/detail/europe-north1/server/metrics) and explore how the previously executed load test affected scaling.